PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Network.md

 ![Attachments/Pasted image 20230322132702.png](/img/user/Attachments/Pasted%20image%2020230322132702.png)
 ## Cloud Interconnect and peering services
 ![Attachments/Pasted image 20230322134802.png](/img/user/Attachments/Pasted%20image%2020230322134802.png)

+- Dedicated connections provide a direct connection to Google's network
+- Shared connections for white a connection to Google's network through a partner
+- Layer 2 connections use a VLAN that pipes directly into your GCP environment providing connectivity to internal IP addresses in the RFC 1918 address base
+- Layer 3 connections provide access to G Suite services, YouTube, and Google Cloud APIs using public IP addresses
 ### Direct Peering
-Peering means putting a router in the same public data center as a Google point of presence and using it to exchange traffic between networks.
-Google has more than 100 points of presence around the world.
+- Peering means putting a router in the same public data center as a Google point of presence and using it to exchange traffic between networks
+- Google has more than 100 points of presence around the world
 ### Carrier Peering
-Customers who aren’t already in a point of presence can work with a partner in the Carrier Peering program to get connected.
-Carrier peering gives you direct access from your on-premises network through a service provider's network to Google Workspace and to Google Cloud products that can be exposed through one or more public IP addresses.
-One downside of peering, though, is that it isn’t covered by a Google Service Level Agreement.
+- Customers who aren’t already in a point of presence can work with a partner in the Carrier Peering program to get connected
+- Carrier peering gives you direct access from your on-premises network through a service provider's network to Google Workspace and to Google Cloud products that can be exposed through one or more public IP addresses
+- One downside of peering, though, is that it isn’t covered by a Google Service Level Agreement
 ### Dedicated Interconnect
-If getting the highest uptimes for interconnection is important, using Dedicated Interconnect would be a good solution.
-This option allows for one or more direct, private connections to Google.
-If these connections have topologies that meet Google’s specifications, they can be covered by an SLA of up to 99.99%.
-Also, these connections can be backed up by a VPN for even greater reliability.
+- If getting the highest uptimes for interconnection is important, using Dedicated Interconnect would be a good solution
+- This option allows for one or more direct, private connections to Google.
+If these connections have topologies that meet Google’s specifications, they can be covered by an SLA of up to 99.99%
+- Also, these connections can be backed up by a VPN for even greater reliability
 ### Partner Interconnect
-Provides connectivity between an on-premises network and a VPC network through a supported service provider.
-A Partner Interconnect connection is useful if a data center is in a physical location that can't reach a Dedicated Interconnect colocation facility, or if the data needs don’t warrant an entire 10 GigaBytes per second connection.
+- Provides connectivity between an on-premises network and a VPC network through a supported service provider
+- A Partner Interconnect connection is useful if a data center is in a physical location that can't reach a Dedicated Interconnect colocation facility, or if the data needs don’t warrant an entire 10 GigaBytes per second connection.
 ## Load balancer
 - Global HTTP(s)
 - Global SSL Proxy